danielzgsilva/FacialClassifier/README.md

 **This is a computer vision web application, built to predict the age, race, and gender of all individuals present in an image**
 -  Achieves an average 85% accuracy across all three dependent variables
--  CNN model build and trained in PyTorch
+-  CNN model built and trained in PyTorch
 -  Developed with a Flask Python backend and bootstrap frontend

 <p align="center">Testing it out on myself!<br>